 As a protected species, Great Crested Newts are safeguarded in this country so newts and their habitats cannot be disturbed.
 Survey reports and mitigation plans are required for development projects that could affect protected species, so it’s often necessary to test for the presence of great crested newts in any potential breeding ponds on a development site.

-Fera has been at the heart of eDNA testing for great crested newts in the UK, analysing 1000’s of samples in recent seasons, over 1350 in 2015 alone!
-If you suspect a great crested newt habitat on your development site, don’t hesitate to get in touch and order your 2017 great crested newt testing now!
+Fera has been at the heart of eDNA testing for great crested newts in the UK, analysing 1000’s of samples in recent seasons.
+Our webshop will re-open in January 2018.

 Would you like more information?